RaAndOn/professional/README.md

   HOST: @
   VALUE: <HEROKUDNS-TARGET>

+### Domain Forwarding

+I recommend forwarding the domain without `www.` to the domain with `www.`.
+To do this, go to Hover and click `Forwards`.
+Add a Forward:

+  Domain: joshua-raanan.com
+  Select a Forward Type: joshua-raanan.com
+  Forwarding To: www.joshua-raanan.com

 ### Add SSL:

 Heroku is capable of handling SSL for you.
 However, to do so you will need to upgrade the application to "hobby" which